 3. Sequential Teaching

 Finally, Orton-Gillingham instruction is sequential.
 Skills are taught according to a particular scope and sequence.
 The teacher follows the established order with adjustments to meet individual needs.
-Skills are taught on the basis of what has been previously taught, the child’s previous knowledge, repeated structured spiraling review, and aiming for mastery.
+Skills are taught based on what has been previously taught, the child’s previous knowledge, repeated structured spiraling review, and aiming for mastery.

 The lessons are taught in an order that will help your students achieve mastery of the core concepts.
 This is in contrast with a balanced literacy approach where the sequence of teaching may begin from a particular book or thematic element with the skills being taught cherry-picked from those materials rather than following a preplanned route toward skill mastery.